Creston, Iowa: 2012 tornado

-Creston was hit by an EF2 tornado on April 14, 2012.
+Creston was hit by a strong EF2 tornado on April 14, 2012.
 The tornado caused considerable damage to the hospital, community college, Kingdom Hall of Jehovah's Witnesses, and the high school.
 The town's tornado sirens did not sound, catching people off guard.
 Patients at the hospital were transferred to other local hospitals.
 The college suffered roof and window damage to its dorms and students were transferred to local hotels for the rest of the school semester.
 Fourteen people suffered minor injuries; there were no deaths.
 The Greater Regional Medical Center was two weeks from an open house to unveil a major renovation when it was severely damaged by the tornado.
 One year after the tornado and $10 million in renovations later, the hospital was fully restored.

 Geography

 Creston is located on U.S. Route 34 in southwest Iowa, approximately 55 miles (90 km) southwest of Des Moines and 80 mi east of Omaha, Nebraska.
 According to the United States Census Bureau, the city has a total area of 5.25 sqmi, of which 5.19 sqmi is land and 0.06 sqmi is water.

 McKinley Lake lies within a large, multi-purpose municipal park within the city limits, and three additional recreational lakes are located within seven miles of Creston: Green Valley State Park, Summit Lake, Twelve Mile Lake and Three Mile Recreation Area.